 She went into the office of the director and they talked for awhile.
 As they were winding up things, the Director walked with Maggie to the door of her office, whereby I could be seen outside, and Maggie went ahead and mentioned that her boyfriend had come with her, and he had created the communications networks for two famous networks in USAID, FEWS and SAFIRE (both to a dozen difficult African countries for famine relief, FEWS for USAID and SAFIRE for the United Nations International Computing Center).
 The Director's eyes got big and boomed "I've been looking for someone like that!
 You're going, too!!"

-The Director was serious -- wanted me to go to Bangkok, too.
-It also got a bit murky with Maggie, who was feeling insecure going alone and also wanted me to go with her.
+Maggie expressed that she was feeling insecure going alone and also wanted me to go with her.